Bloating in Dogs

 Remember that some dogs are just going to be naturally prone towards more gastrointestinal issue than other either due to breed or genetics.

-In these cases, sometimes you just have to do your best to properly diagnose and treat your dog to provide them with as much relief from discomfort as possible and to minimize the chances of life threatening scenarious.
+In these cases, sometimes you just have to do your best to properly diagnose and treat your dog to provide them with as much relief from discomfort as possible and to minimize the chances of life-threatening scenarios.

 However, for many dogs that do not have serious underlying issues, one of the most effective ways to prevent bloating and gas is through proper diet.